jdonlan/java-dev/java_language/comperators.md

-#Comperators
+#Comparators
-Alongside custom classes come custom comperators.
-A comperator is simply an operation that compares two or more values, often with the purpose of sorting.
+Alongside custom classes come custom comparators.
+A comparator is simply an operation that compares two or more values, often with the purpose of sorting.

 Using the Employee class example, we may want to compare two employees by their Employee ID.
 As Employee is a custom class, Java has no default way to compare two instances of an employee object in such a way.
-To accomplish this, we would need to write a custom comperator as shown below:
+To accomplish this, we would need to write a custom comparator as shown below:

 ```